rust-lang/book/nostarch/frontmatter.md

 caught through extensive testing and careful code review by experienced developers.
 In Rust, the compiler plays a gatekeeper role by refusing to compile code with these elusive bugs, including concurrency bugs.
-By working alongside the compiler, the team can spend their time focusing on the program’s logic rather than chasing down bugs.
+By working alongside the compiler, the team can spend its time focusing on the program’s logic rather than chasing down bugs.

 Rust also brings contemporary developer tools to the systems programming world: